 Steven Spielberg tried his hand at this biographical film about a con man Frank Abagnale who, before his 19th birthday, successfully performed cons worth millions of dollars, by posing as a Pan American World Airways pilot, a Georgia doctor, and a Louisiana parish prosecutor.
 DiCaprio turns on his usual charm to play Abagnale, a typical con man role which he has been doing so well for years now.

 Related to Leonardo DiCaprio Movies: Spielberg (2017): A Modest Storyteller vs The Spectacle

 The film is notable for bringing out his versatility to light, and for helping him break away from the mold of a romantic lead (which he was stuck with, after “Romeo and Juliet”), something that has immensely helped his performances over the years.

 9. The Aviator (2004)

 Martin Scorsese has indeed elicited the best from DiCaprio, utilizing him to the last bit, in his movies.
-The Aviator may not be the greatest performances of Leonardo DiCaprio, but it is certainly a valuable addition to his illustrious repertoire of biographical movies.
+The Aviator may not be the greatest performances of Leonardo DiCaprio, but it is certainly a valuable addition to his illustrious repertoire of biographical movies (also accompanied by a great Cate Blanchett Performance).
 Although the movie is quite sluggish in its pace and treatment, DiCaprio manages to make the audience sit through his portrayal of Howard Hughes, an aviation pioneer, and director of Hell’s Angels.

 10. Once Upon a Time in Hollywood (2019)